 But at this time of year, it takes a conscious push to get yourself outside.

 When you’re indoors looking out the window, it always looks colder and darker than it really is when you get out there.
 Or, to put it positively, it’s always warmer and lighter outside than you would have guessed.
 And if you can overcome the gravitational pull of the sofa, great rewards await you.

 By getting outside we tell our bodies that we’re on the move and making progress.
 We feel the breeze (and if we’re lucky some winter sunshine), we hear the birds and all the other sounds of the natural world: all subtle cues that we are alive and all is well.
 These are the inestimable advantages of living a more natural life.

-This post is not a work of original genius, it’s mostly just common sense.
+This post is mostly just common sense.
 It may be advice that you’ve heard before.
 That doesn’t mean it isn’t good advice.
 Repetition is a feature not a bug on this website.